-While we have taken steps to protect the confidential information to which we have access (including our own valuable, proprietary, and trade secret information), as well as measures to ensure we do not become privy to confidential data beyond the scope of what is required to develop our insights and provide our solutions, our security measures or those of our third-party service providers that store or otherwise process certain of our and our customers' confidential data.
+While we have taken steps to protect the confidential information to which we have access (including our own valuable, proprietary, and trade secret information), as well as measures to ensure we do not become privy to confidential data beyond the scope of what is required to develop our insights and provide our solutions, our security measures or those of our third-party service providers that store or otherwise process certain of our and our customers' confidential data on our behalf could be breached or we could suffer a loss of our or our customers' confidential data.
 Our ability to monitor our third-party service providers' data security may be limited.
 Cyber-attacks, computer malware, viruses, social engineering (including spear phishing and ransomware attacks) and general hacking have become more prevalent in our industry, particularly against cloud services.
-In addition, intentional or accidental actions or inactions by employees or other third parties with authorized access to our networks may result in the exposure of vulnerabilities that may be exploited or expose us to liability.
+In addition, intentional or accidental actions or inaction by employees or other third parties with authorized access to our networks may result in the exposure of vulnerabilities that may be exploited or expose us to liability.
 Third parties may also conduct attacks designed to temporarily deny customers access to our cloud services.
-If we experience any breaches of security measures or sabotage or otherwise suffer unauthorized use or disclosure of, or access to, personal information, financial account information it could disrupt normal business operations, require us to spend material resources to investigate or correct the breach and to prevent future security breaches and incidents, expose us to legal liabilities, including litigation, regulatory enforcement, and indemnity obligations, and adversely affect our business, the able to remedy any problems caused by hackers or other similar actors in a timely manner, or at all.
-Because techniques used to obtain unauthorized access or to sabotage or to complexe or the security incident occurs or is perceived to have occurred, the perception of the effectiveness of our security measures and reputation could be accessed to security or other data security incident occurs or is perceived to have occurr
+If we experience any breaches of security measures or sabotage or otherwise suffer unauthorized use or disclosure of, or access to, personal information, financial account information or other confidential information it could disrupt normal business operations, require us to spend material resources to investigate or correct the breach and to prevent future security breaches and incidents, expose us to legal liabilities, including litigation, regulatory enforcement, and indemnity obligations, and adversely affect our business, financial condition, revenue, results of operations or cash flows, and we might be required to expend significant capital and resources to address these problems.
+We may not be able to remedy any problems caused by hackers or other similar actors in a timely manner, or at all.
+Because techniques